floschnell/properwatcher/README.md

 ![Rust](https://github.com/floschnell/properwatcher/workflows/Rust/badge.svg)

 The proper\[ty\]watcher is a lightweight Rust application that can monitor different property website queries.
-Once new properties are found on any of the sources, these changes can be forwarded to different sinks.
-So far a firebase database and/or a telegram chat can be configured.
+Found properties are transformed into a normalized representation.
+Different types of modules can enrich the property items (eg. geocoordinates) or observer changes (eg. send telegram notifications or populate a dabatase).
+The tool can be run either from command line, a provided docker image or an AWS lambda function.

 ## Features